silverBlaze/jekyll-now/resume.md

 </div>

 <h2 class="center">Recent Project Experience</h2>
-<p class="space-bottom"><b>3FOX Consolidated Reporting (2018 - 2019)</b> Senior developer, analyst, and subject-matter expert for a project to migrate third-party vendor functionality to an in-house financial advisor web application, including ability to save external assets and liabilities and provide risk-based analysis and controls. <i>Angular, Node.js, C#, Web API, JSON</i></p>
+<p class="space-bottom"><b>Financial Advisor Assets &amp; Liabilities System(2018 - 2019)</b> Senior developer, analyst, and subject-matter expert for a project to replace/recreate third-party vendor functionality to an in-house financial advisor web application, including ability to save external assets and liabilities and provide risk-based analysis and controls. <i>Angular, Node.js, C#, Web API, JSON</i></p>
 <p class="space-bottom"><b>All-in-one Billing and Payments Platform (2012 - 2018)</b> Architect and developer of an n-tier system providing payment and billing features to over a half million enrolled users across multiple businesses.
 Initially developed on ASP.NET Webforms in 2012, continuous refactorings and client-additions have seen this product evolve into multiple SSO-integrated web apps using MVC with responsive single-page designs, powered by a WCF middleware layer and SQL Server backend. <i>C#, MVC, Bootstrap, Razor, jQuery, WCF, SQL Server, Entity Framework, LINQ</i></p>
 <p class="space-bottom"><b>WCF Service-oriented Architecture (2017 - 2018)</b> Innovator and lead developer for a set of enterprise-level WCF services that encapsulated complex integrations and reusable functionality.
 Allowed internal applications to easily integrate with external client and vendor APIs, regardless of standards or compatibility.
 Also replaced redundant code and GAC assemblies which were difficult to maintain across multiple servers due to complex machine configurations and dependencies. <i>C#, WCF, JSON, SOAP, Entity Framework, ADO.NET, MSMQ, Postman, SoapUI, Groovy</i></p>
 <p class="space-bottom"><b>Multi-Payment Transaction UI Component (2017)</b> Designer and developer of a complex, reusable MVC component allowing multiple payments to be entered within one transaction.
 Required several different lines of business to be paid through one interface, each with its own UI and business rules.
 Utilizes Razor partial-views and jQuery for a highly dynamic user experience based on live service data and config settings.
 Reusable partial-views and scripts utilized in multiple products with similar requirements. <i>C#, MVC, Razor, jQuery, Bootstrap</i></p>